bernie-skipole/indi/docs/source/usage/functions.rst

     # blocking call which serves the application with the python waitress web server
     serve(application, host=127.0.0.1, port=8000)

-Then, from your web browser connect to http://localhost:8000
+Then, from your web browser connect to localhost:8000

 Wait a few seconds, and the devices, with their properties, should be discovered and displayed.

 To end the program, press Ctrl-c a few times in the terminal.

-A further example (webclient.py), showing how inditoredis and the wsgi application with web server can be run in separate threads from a single script::
+A further example, showing how inditoredis and the wsgi application with web server can be run in separate threads from a single script::